VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Introduction

 Despite these advances, recovering complete and reliable geometry for unbounded environments from sparse observations remains a major challenge.
 In 3DGS, scene completeness and texture details are typically enhanced by splitting or cloning existing Gaussian primitives, which are initialized from point clouds obtained through structure from motion (SfM) or LiDAR scan accumulation \cite{3dgs_survey}.
-However, autonomous driving datasets present inherent limitations: (1) Unlike scene-centric reconstruction settings, multiple cameras mounted on a vehicle capture outward-facing views with limited overlap (typically less than 15\%) \cite{wei2024omniscene}, which makes stereo matching between adjacent, synchronous images unreliable; (2) Although multi-view stereo (MVS) methods can recover static scene structure from asynchronous video frames, they are ineffective in reconstructing dynamic objects; (3) Despite the incorporation of LiDAR points to enhance geometric consistency in pioneering studies \cite{yan2024street, zhou2024drivinggaussian}, substantial blind spots in scene structure persist due to the limited field of view.
-Consider a typical scenario where a low-texture traffic sign is positioned too high to be captured by LiDAR.
-It may also lack sufficient visual features for reliable correspondence matching across images.
-In such cases, insufficient visual cues make both geometry and appearance reconstruction particularly challenging.
+However, autonomous driving datasets present inherent limitations: (1) Unlike scene-centric reconstruction settings, multiple cameras mounted on a vehicle capture outward-facing views in urban scenes with limited overlap (typically less than 15\%) \cite{wei2024omniscene}, which makes stereo matching between adjacent, synchronous images unreliable; (2) Although multi-view stereo (MVS) methods can recover static scene structure from asynchronous video frames, they are ineffective in reconstructing dynamic objects; (3) Despite the incorporation of LiDAR points to enhance geometric consistency in pioneering studies \cite{yan2024street, zhou2024drivinggaussian}, substantial blind spots in scene structure persist due to the limited field of view.
+Consider a typical scenario where a traffic sign is positioned beyond the LiDAR’s vertical range (as shown in the supplement and video).
+Its low-texture surface also provides insufficient visual cues for reliable SfM reconstruction across images.
+As a result, the initialized point cloud fails to recover accurate surface geometry.
 Furthermore, during Gaussian training, photometric errors caused by missing geometry are erroneously attributed to background structures, such as trees or buildings behind the sign.
 Consequently, gradient-based splitting and cloning operations may inadvertently be applied to invisible Gaussian primitives.
 Although this training process may improve rendering quality for specified views, it distorts the underlying scene geometry and ultimately degrades generalization to unseen perspectives.